Zedeldi/igelfs/README.md

 If the project is installed: `igelfs-cli --help`

 Otherwise, you can run the module as a script: `python -m igelfs.cli --help`

+By default, filesystem partition information will be displayed.

 ## Testing